 by Ken B.

-I’m presuming that in 2015, we still live with the ghosts of the so-called “débutante season”, that fabled time of year where the younger urban upper class would hold all of their elitist balls and droll after-parties, where they discuss literary criticism and their preferred ideologies of hypothetical socialism.
-Maybe most of that died out a while ago.
-Maybe the candle still flickers.
-But my belief would be that its legacy still lingers.
-At least, that’s among the portrayals of such a life in Whit Stillman’s Metropolitan, which celebrates its twenty-fifth anniversary this month (August ‘15), and seems to hold a fair amount of relevance in all of its other observations.
+How fascinating to consider the idea of the “débutante season”, that fabled time of year where the younger upper class would hold all of their elitist balls and droll after-parties.
+Such a life is portrayed in Whit Stillman’s Metropolitan, which celebrates its twenty-fifth anniversary this month (August ‘15), and seems to hold a fair amount of relevance in all of its observations.
 The movie has a complex approach to the one-percenters, and the children of the one-percenters.
 It is somewhere between empathetic portrayal, slightly tugging eyeroll, and overt mocking.
 Stillman’s screenplay is fairly autobiographical, he says, so the take he brings is likely similar to his own thoughts.
 The writing is literate and witty, giving a unique spin on a character type that would be portrayed as insufferable in most other movies (and maybe in real life).